nastys/PDA-T2/README.md

 How do I install it?

-Just drag the files from the latest commit (hosted on GitHub) into your 2d folder (for the .farc files) and to the rom folder of your dump. (for the pv_db.txt file) Then, run the game and enjoy!
+Copy the latest files to the areas designated on the GitHub repository, run the game and enjoy!
+If you're using mdata, please make sure to install the patch in the mdata area as well.

 Something is wrong, what can I do?